 If you get to the end of your story, you can create the illusion of foreshadowing by plucking details from the beginning and using them at the end.
 A magic spell, a weapon, a hobby or skill.
 Anything can be utilised at the end that you mentioned simply as world building or character development in the beginning.
 It creates the same effect as weaving a later detail in earlier, you’re just doing it in reverse.

-Editing Your Continuity
+How To Edit Your Continuity

 After you’ve taken the time to stitch in the clever writing techniques, it’s time to focus on continuity.
 Read your story, read it again.
 Note any significant events and make sure they’re always relevant, track your characters emotional states, check how things are described and make sure it’s consistent.